Today’s State Fair event schedule

 6 p.m.: Goat Story Hour in the Shotwell 4-H Building

-6 p.m.: Honeybee Demo in cage outside the Richards Building (weather permitting)
+6 p.m.: Honeybee Demo in the cage outside the Richards Building (weather permitting)

 6 p.m.: Hot Dog Pig Races in the Family Entertainment Area